Teamwork can be difficult at the best of times. Most people reading this can think of an example when working with others was frustrating.

 Team cohesion is the willingness of individuals to remain part of the team

-You can read an updated blog of Olivia's research here: https://crestresearch.ac.uk/comment/teamwork-in-extreme-environments2/
+- You can read an update on Olivia's research here: https://crestresearch.ac.uk/comment/teamwork-in-extreme-environments2/

 As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
 Please refer to our Copyright page for full details.